NiklasPhabian/homepage/src/content/blog/zero_to_postGIS.md

 ---
-external: false
-draft: false
-title: Zero-To-PostGIS for OSM data
+title: Zero to PostGIS
-description: How to setup a PostGIS server to host and serve OpenStreetMap Data
+description: How to setup a PostGIS server
 date: 2019-08-21
+tags: GIS
 ---

 These are some notes I wrote for a colleague to setup a postgis server to store some OSM data.